nomad-software/nomad.uk.net/markdown/articles/interesting-ways-of-using-go-channels.md

 ### Unique ID service

 In this example, a goroutine is started to generate unique hexadecimal id’s.
-Each id is sent via the <code>id</code> channel and the goroutine halts until the channel is read.
+Each id is sent via the `id` channel and the goroutine halts until the channel is read.
 Each time the channel is read, the goroutine is free to increment the value and send another.

 <script src="https://gist.github.com/nomad-software/219b2931e5fc825bca02646043542048.js"></script>

 ### Memory recycler

 In this example, a goroutine is started to recycle memory buffers.
-The <code>give</code> channel receives old memory buffers and stores them in a list.
-While the <code>get</code> channel dispenses these buffers for use.
+The `give` channel receives old memory buffers and stores them in a list.
+While the `get` channel dispenses these buffers for use.
 If no buffers are available in the list, a new one is created.

 <script src="https://gist.github.com/nomad-software/b29afb25a376c6fbedb40bafad954f4d.js"></script>